teched25xp264/teched2025-XP264/README.md

 > - However, the good news is you may run the **GHA-based exercises** directly, from your forked repository, in a browser on the **provided** teched laptops.

 > [!TIP]
+> **Session directions.**
-> Session directions.
+>
 > The session is pretty packed with content.
 To make the best use of your time you may want to follow the below tips.
 > - 👉 Run and take time to inspect the results of the built-in automations.
 Ask questions.
 And if you feel like doing, go ahead and create your own variants as well.
 > - 👉 The recommendation is, however, to go with the flow of the exercises, inspect the results, ask questions and leave the rest for the homework.
 >
-> - For all other exercises which may require a terminal use, you may use the built-in VSCode terminal window.
+> - For all other exercises which may require a terminal use, you may use the VSCode integrated terminal.

 > [!NOTE]
-> - As this is a Day-2 operation brief, the entire cloud landscape has been pre-configured with a number of shared components, for instance:
+> - As this is the Day-2 operation brief, the entire cloud landscape has been pre-configured with a number of shared components, namely:
 >  - 🔗 SAP Cloud Identity Services (SAP IAS)
 >  - 🔗 SAP Cloud Logging
 >  - 🔗 SAP HANA Cloud